 Planning a road trip in Europe?
-Here are my tips for renting a car and driving in Europe, to help you have a smooth journey.
+Here are my must know tips for renting a car and driving in Europe, to help you have a smooth journey.

 Nothing makes me happier than a European road trip.
 It’s by far my preferred way to travel through Europe.
 You can set your own itinerary, change it on a whim, and visit off the beaten path destinations where public transport is either non-existent or a major hassle.

 I love the freedom of independent travel.
 You’re not beholden to bus or train schedules.
 Plus, border crossings are a breeze in Europe.

 But renting a car in Europe can be both pricey and tricky.
 And there are some things you should be aware of about driving in Europe, some pitfalls you should try to avoid.
 I know, I’ve made some mistakes in my many years of renting and driving cars in Europe.

 It’s not intimidating to drive in Europe, so don’t be put off.
 But it is absolutely more challenging than driving in the United States.

 Tips For Renting and Driving a Car in Europe

 Here are the key things you need to know about renting a car and driving in Europe.

 Personally, I refuse to spend hours pricing out individual companies.
 I book with Auto Europe.
 It’s a consolidator company, which functions like a giant search engine finding the best rates for your trip.
 It’s similar to using Kayak or Momondo for flights.